TheJF/angular-d3/README.md

 - d3-line - Defines a line graph
 - d3-bars - Defines a set of bars for a bar chart

-The directives are meant to be used to compost charts like so:
+The directives are meant to be used to compose charts like so:

 ```html
   <d3-data src="data/data.csv" data="line" columns="year, savings, total, optimal"></d3-data>